SilentSkies/Auto_MKBrake/README.md

 3.  **How it works:**
     * The script waits for you to insert a disc.
     * It scans the disc and shows you a list of titles (ID, Length, and Size).
+    * It hides titles that are deliberate obfuscation.
     * **Type the ID** you want to rip (e.g., `0` for the movie, or `0,1,2` for episodes).
     * The script rips the file to the `Raw` folder.
     * Once the rip is done, the disc ejects.